jonatan-roytgarts/reddit-clone/README.md

 # reddit-clone
 Reddit forum replica coded in Django.

-# run server
+# running the server
-in the terminal: `python3 manage.py runserver`
+in the terminal type: `python3 manage.py runserver`

 # browse
 in the browser type: `localhost:8000`